• Skip to primary navigation

 • the standards established by the Ontario Community Support Association.

-Again, do keep in mind that all the above rules and regulations apply to the Long-Term Care homes only.
+Again, do keep in mind that all the above rules and regulations apply to the Long-Term Care facilities only.

 These regulations do not apply if you’re looking to apply in a hospital or the community.